This document provides information on Flow management, namely the following actions:

 Note, that you can only switch Flow type if there’s at least one published Flow version, and it is not running.

 You can order the platform to send you emails in case of any errors in your running Flow.
-However, it will not just mindlessly spam you with messages if an error repeats.
+The platform will automatically sign you up for errors subscription if you are a Flow creator.
 With some errors, messaging interval is one email per hour, while with others its one per 24 hours.
 This interval is hard-coded and cannot be configured.
+You can always unsubscribe from notifications or subscribe to notifications from Flow of which you are not a creator by the method described below.

 To subscribe to errors, use the settings menu (1) of the corresponding Flow and click Subscribe to Errors (2):